tomj/docs/blog/2022-03-23-peer-discovery.md

 Each one of these are a Nano node.
 Looking into these IP addresses, they belong to several different ISPs: Digital Ocean, Hetzner, Linode, CloudSigma, netcup and Choopa.
 On top of that they are located all around the world: India, Finland, United States, Switzerland, Netherlands, Japan, Germany and Australia.

-I'm guessing these are nodes controlled by NF, or it could just be hand picked principal representatives, etc.
+I'm guessing these are nodes controlled by the Nano Foundation, or it could just be hand picked principal representatives, etc.

 It looks very well distributed for new nodes to start with.
 If there's a problem with any of these cloud providers or country's Internet, a node can easily still start synchronizing with the other nodes.